josdejong/workerpool/README.md

   - In case of `'process'`, `child_process` will be used.
 Only available in a node.js environment.
   - In case of `'thread'`, `worker_threads` will be used.
 If `worker_threads` are not available, an error is thrown.
 Only available in a node.js environment.
 - `workerTerminateTimeout: number`.
 The timeout in milliseconds to wait for a worker to cleanup it's resources on termination before stopping it forcefully.
 Default value is `1000`.
+- `abortListenerTimeout: number`.
+The timeout in milliseconds to wait for abort listener's before stopping it forcefully, triggering cleanup.
+Default value is `1000`.
 - `forkArgs: String[]`.
 For `process` worker type.
 An array passed as `args` to [child_process.fork](https://nodejs.org/api/child_process.html#child_processforkmodulepath-args-options)
 - `forkOpts: Object`.
 For `process` worker type.
 An object passed as `options` to [child_process.fork](https://nodejs.org/api/child_process.html#child_processforkmodulepath-args-options).
 See nodejs documentation for available options.
 - `workerOpts: Object`.
 For `web` worker type.
 An object passed to the [constructor of the web worker](https://html.spec.whatwg.org/multipage/workers.html#dom-worker).
 See [WorkerOptions specification](https://html.spec.whatwg.org/multipage/workers.html#workeroptions) for available options.